-The distinction between the wisdom of consciousness and the wisdom of the manas lies in the fact that consciousness possesses the function of logical thinking, analysis, and reasoning, enabling it to engage in relatively abstract thought.
-The manas, however, cannot engage in abstract thought; it must be concrete, involving plots, images—the more direct the perception, the better; the more realistic, the better.
-The manas has great difficulty with analytical thinking and finds it hard to perform logical reasoning or judgment; in this aspect, it relies on consciousness.
-Other aspects of direct perception can be entirely self-reliant, although the assistance of consciousness is naturally the best and fastest way.
-Therefore, when there are images, graphics, or present circumstances and scenarios, the manas resonates more easily, memories in consciousness become more solid, and understanding is also very easy.
-This is the principle behind it.
-When the six sense faculties interpenetrate and function together, the manas replaces consciousness and also replaces the five sensory consciousnesses.
-The Śūraṅgama Sūtra's account of Mahākāśyapa's perfect and clear knowing, independent of mental thought, illustrates this principle.
+The distinction between the wisdom of the mental consciousness and that of the mental faculty lies in the fact that the mental consciousness possesses the functions of logical thinking, analysis, and reasoning, capable of more abstract thought.
+In contrast, the mental faculty cannot engage in abstract thought; it requires concreteness, narrative, and imagery—the more direct the perception (pratyakṣa), the better; the more realistic, the better.
+The mental faculty has very limited analytical thinking ability and struggles with logical reasoning and judgment; these aspects rely on the mental consciousness.
+Other forms of direct measurement can be entirely self-sufficient, though the assistance of the mental consciousness is certainly the fastest and best.
+Therefore, when there are images, graphics, or present circumstances and scenarios, the mental faculty resonates more readily, memories in the mental consciousness become more solid, and understanding comes very easily.
+This is precisely the reason.
+When the six sense faculties interconnect and function interchangeably, the mental faculty replaces the mental consciousness and also replaces the five sense consciousnesses.
+The Śūraṅgama Sūtra describes Mahākāśyapa's "perfectly clear knowing, independent of mental thought," illustrating this principle.

 2